 Congratulations to Mozilla on their new Firefox plugin Lightbeam.

 Lightbeam allows consumers to see who is tracking their web browsing.
 It is a part of a much needed trend where internet technology companies are stepping up to the plate to protect their users’ privacy from unchecked government surveillance.

 Thankfully, almost all of the big internet companies (like Google and Microsoft) have taken a proactive role in attempting to protect their users’ privacy from surveillance overreach. (more…)

-Welcome back to the second post in our series on how to get value from your data.
-As we stated in a previous post:
+Welcome back to the third post in our series on how to get value from your data.

 “Data, without the proper use of analytics, is meaningless.
 If data is the new oil, think of analytics as the oil drills—you need both to be successful.”